Market

 Your Company did not accept any deposit from the public / members under Section 73 of the Companies Act, 2013 read with

-Companies (Acceptance of Deposit) Rules, 2014 during the year under review.
-There is no outstanding balance as on 31st March 2025.
+Companies (Acceptance of Deposit) Rules, 2014 during the year.
+There is no outstanding balance as on 31st March 2026.

 SECRETARIAL AUDITOR

-CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS & OUTGO
+CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION & FOREIGN EXCHANGE EARNINGS & OUTGO

 As required under Section 134(3) (m) of the Companies Act, 2013, read with rules made there under, the information relating to